-If you’d like to experience the festive side of Mexican culture, you should visit Xoximilco Cancun.
-The construction of this picturesque town is inspired by the Xoximilco in Mexico City.
-The biggest feature of the place are its trajineras — boats that were once used to transport vegetables, fruits and flowers.
+If you’d like to experience an authentic Mexican fiesta, you should visit Xoximilco Cancun.
+Inspired by the original Xoximilco in Mexico City, this picturesque attraction feature the traditional trajineras — some colorful boats that were once used to transport vegetables, fruits and flowers.

 Once aboard, you’ll be able to enjoy some typical drinks while you taste the local cuisine and are serenaded by a Mariachi band.
 What else could you ask for?